dynac-source/DYNAC-download/readme.txt

 For the MAC, it is suggested to install gnuplot with the wxt, qt and x11 terminals (this can for instance be done with macports, but apparently no longer with home-brew), as it is considerably faster than the aqua terminal.
-It is also advised to install quartz (gnu plot can interact with this for the X11 terminal).
+It is also advised to install xquartz (gnu plot can interact with this for the X11 terminal).
 This is also needed if one uses DGUI (DYNAC gui).

 LINUX SPECIFIC: